After Carol Dweck’s “Mindset” the “growth mindset” has become a popular concept in self-development.

 Example 1: Tom Bilyeu Looks Clueless, Submissive & “Not Worth Being Listened To”

-Tom is a fantastic example because he, more than anyone I know, embodies and promotes an extreme approach to growth mindset.
+Tom is a good example because he embodied and promoted an extreme approach to growth mindset.

-And while I really like him, to spill my heart in total honesty, there’s also a part of me who thinks that in the interview he was a dumbass who deserves his bullying.
+And while I like him, there’s also a part of me who feels disappointed and that he called his own bullying.

-And that’s actually one of the main drivers of bullying that people miss on: the bullied inadvertently attracts the bullying.
+And that’s one of the main enablers of bullying: the bullied inadvertently attracts the bullying.

 There’s a dark force that almost calls for bullying to naive and submissive people.